mindcat/ShavianKey/README-en.md

 - [ ] Extras
   - [ ] Use the top 'predictions' row in QWERTY for in-keyboard English -> Shavian transliteration
     - [ ] Dechifro or Ormin's transliterator??
 Which is most easily rewritten in Swift and has a minimum of dependencies?
+    - [x] UI for this
+      - [x] translate icon
+      - [ ] pretty and usable selection method
+      - [ ] auto transliterate button
   - [ ] Some settings options in main app window
-    - [ ] Figure out swift containers, figure out how setting file should be managed, figure out what settings are realistic to give user control over
+    - [x] Figure out swift containers, figure out how setting file should be managed, figure out what settings are realistic to give user control over
-    - [ ] Let user choose whether to have SPC-DEL or DEL-SPC
+    - [x] Let user choose whether to have SPC-DEL or DEL-SPC
     - [ ] Maybe let user turn off QWERTY mode? or switch it to colemak
     - [ ]